Phala-Network/phala-wiki-next/content/en-us/mine/solo/3-0-console.md

      - Submit the transaction;
      - The capacity value will be updated in the Stakepool list;

-### Add a Miner
+### Add a Worker

    - Select `...` (next to "Info") "Add Worker" (highlited red) in the target pool;

      ![](/images/docs/khala-mining/add-worker.png)

-   - Copy & paste your `miner public key` of your miner in the pop-up window;
+   - Copy & paste your `worker public key` of your worker in the pop-up window;
    - Submit the transaction;
-   - Your miner will now be listed;
+   - Your worker will now be listed;

 ### Staking/ Delegating